The Orphan of Royal Blood

 From Switzerland to France, and onward to the distant Caucasus,

-my novels trace the scars of history and the quiet endurance of peoples searching for a world scaled to the measure of humanity.
+of peoples searching for a world scaled to the measure of humanity.

-At the heart of my characters’ journeys lies a conviction: true sovereignty can only exist through a shared sense of the common good.
+At the heart of my characters’ journeys lies a conviction:

-If our age has lost its way to happiness, it is perhaps because we have surrendered personal responsibility to centralised power — and the life of the spirit to the illusion of material progress.
+If our age has lost its way to happiness, it is perhaps because we have surrendered personal responsibility to centralised power— and the life of the spirit to the illusion of material progress.

 After all, have you ever seen a hearse followed by a safe?

-Perhaps the future begins with a lucid kind of solidarity — a fellowship of small, sovereign, and confederated communities, grounded in human scale.
+a fellowship of small, sovereign, and confederated communities, grounded in human scale.

 The Orphan of Royal Blood